Notice of appointment of date for the exercise of electors’ rights23 April 2015

 The right to object to the accounts

-If you think that the council has spent money that they shouldn’t have, or that someone has caused a loss to the council deliberately or by behaving irresponsibly, you can object to the external auditor by sending a formal ‘notice of objection’, which must be in writing to the address below.
-You must tell the auditor why you are objecting.
+If you think that the council has spent money that they shouldn’t have, or that someone has caused a loss to the council deliberately or by behaving irresponsibly, you can object to an item of account by sending a formal ‘notice of objection’ to the auditor at the address below.
+The notice must be in writing.
+In it, you must tell the auditor why you are objecting and what you want the auditor to do about it.
 The auditor must reach a decision on your objection.
 If you are not happy with that decision, you can appeal to the courts.

 You may also object if you think that there is something in the accounts that the auditor should discuss with the council or tell the public about in a ‘public interest report’.
-Again, you must give your reasons in writing to the auditor at the address below.
-In this case, the auditor must decide whether to take any action.
-The auditor will normally, but does not have to, give reasons for their decision and you cannot appeal to the courts.
-Your rights are summarised, and a helpful flowchart and objection pro forma are available from the Audit Commission website (see contact details below).
+You must give your reasons in writing to the auditor at the address below and send a copy to the council.
+The auditor must then decide whether to take any action.
+The auditor does not have to, but usually will, give reasons for their decision and you cannot appeal to the courts.
+More information is available from the Audit Commission website (see box below).

 You may not use this ‘right to object’ to make a personal complaint or claim against your council.
 You should take such complaints to your local Citizens’ Advice Bureau, local Law Centre or your solicitor.
-You may also be able to complain to the Standards Committee of your local authority if you believe that a Councillor has broken the Code of Conduct for Members.
-For further information about the local standards framework, contact: Standards for England, Fourth Floor, Griffin House, 40 Lever Street, Manchester, M1 1BB, telephone 0161 817 5300 or email: firstname.lastname@example.org.
-The Standards for England website is at www.standardsforengland.gov.uk/.
+You may also be able to approach the Standards Committee of your Local Authority if you believe a member of the council has broken the Code of Conduct for Members.

 What else you can do